86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 ## Media

 86Box is quite a bit different in the media department as well.
 More disk image formats are supported, including our own [**86F**](https://86box.readthedocs.io/en/v5.0/dev/formats/86f.html) format for floppy bitstream images.
-Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of **each type** (floppy, CD-ROM, Zip, MO) can be installed, with each removable drive getting its own entry on the **Media menu** and **status bar**.
+Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of **each type** (floppy, CD-ROM, removable disk, MO) can be installed, with each removable drive getting its own entry on the **Media menu** and **status bar**.

 ### Limited host CD-ROM passthrough

 86Box currently supports the use of a host CD-ROM drive on **Windows hosts only**, with more platforms coming soon.

-For other platforms, we recommend ripping your discs to `.cue` + `.bin`, as that format preserves the sector mode, audio tracks and other information that `.iso` doesn't.
+For other platforms, we recommend ripping your discs to `.cue` + `.bin` or **unencrypted** `.mds` + `.mdf`, as those formats preserve the sector mode, audio tracks and other information that `.iso` doesn't.
 86Box also supports `.cue` images with audio tracks in `.wav`, `.mp3` and other encapsulated or compressed formats.

-### Zip 250 and MO
+### Removable disks and MO

-86Box supports **Iomega Zip 250** disks, which require Zip 250 support to be enabled at a drive level in the **Other removable devices** settings page. **Magneto-optical** (MO) is also supported, as another removable medium which provides more storage than Zip disks: up to 1.3 GB per cartridge.
+On top of the Iomega Zip 100, 86Box supports **Zip 250** and **generic removable disks**, which can be set as removable disk drive models in the **Other removable devices** settings page. **Magneto-optical** (MO) is also supported, as another removable medium which provides more storage than Zip disks: up to 1.3 GB per cartridge.

 ### Cassette formats